 3. Find books that are a good match for your child.
 Here is a list of book recommendations by the Yale Center for Dyslexia and Creativity.

 4. Develop your child’s curiosity about words.
 Team up with your child to investigate a word a week using the word inquiry method, a scientific approach to word study that cements connections between meaning and spelling patterns.
-To learn how see Pete Bower’s Lexercise Live Broadcast here and read an article from the Lexercise Forums here.
-You might get a special notebook (Summer 2013 Word Inquiries) and ask your child to design its cover art.
-(We’d love it if you’d send us photos of your child’s cover art and also some word sums!)
+To learn how to see Pete Bower’s Lexercise Live Broadcast here.

-5. Lexercise Therapy – Our list of summer suggestions for supporting struggling readers would not be complete without suggesting Lexercise Therapy!
+5. Lexercise Therapy.
+Our list of summer suggestions for supporting struggling readers would not be complete without suggesting Lexercise Therapy!
 With our online treatment program, your child gets affordable help from a specially trained Clinical Educator at a time and place that is convenient for you.
-In a previous Live Broadcast, Lexercise Clinical Educator, Scott Teirnan, Ph.
-D., [Scott Tiernan, MA.Ed.,] discussed how a little daily practice over the summer break can be used to improve writing skills.
-Watch it here.
-To read more about Lexercise Therapy, click here.
+To read more about our Professional Therapy, click here.